blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Paladin_Alliance-PaladinMod/README.md

 ```

 ## Changelog

+`1.5.10`
+ - moved unlockable code to r2api, fixing achievement issue with recent update

+`1.5.9`
+- fixed m1 not working with shuriken properly
+- improvements to m2: made hitbox last the whole movement, extended visuals to better communicate hitbox size
+- fixed skill selections not being remembered. excuse me for the "new" highlights

+`1.5.8`
+- grandmastery skin now achievable in eclipse
+- fixed drip skin sounds being too quiet
+- fixed achievements hidden in logbook
+- fixed missing buff icons

+`1.5.7`
+- returned item displays, may need fixing, not including SotV content
+- potential fix for void dios bug

+`1.5.6`
+- fix sounds being too quiet (thanks Michaell for testing)
+- let me know if any are too loud now or still too quiet
+- man fuck sounds

+`1.5.5`
+- fixed for GUPdate
+- adjusted camera logic. let me know if something looks off on his skills and emotes
+- fixed giant burning and poison projectiles
+- had to redo sounds. let me know if some sounds are too loud/quiet/missing

 `1.5.4`
 - Deprecated Aetherium item displays, but in a good way.
 Komrade's added the displays on his end.
 Say thank you!
 - Grandmastery skills no longer require starstorm to be installed if they've been unlocked.